snowplow-archive/snowplow.github.com/_posts/2016-08-15-snowplow-android-tracker-0.6.0-released.md

 <h2><a name="singleton">2.
 Singleton setup</a></h2>

-As the Tracker can only be safely used as a singleton, due to its reliance on a SQLite database for event persistence, we have now forced the implementation of the Tracker as such.
+As the Tracker can only be safely used as a singleton due to its reliance on a SQLite database for event persistence, we have now forced the implementation of the Tracker as such.

 To create the Tracker: